 7. Shower affection:

-Labradors show ten times of love and affection than what they receive.
-These are possibly some of the most loving, caring, and friendly breeds.
-You can feel connected with them when you share a back rub, neck scratch, cuddle, or even a treat.
+Labradors show ten times more love and affection than what they receive.
+These are some of the most loving, caring, and friendly breeds.
+You can feel connected with them when you share a back rub, neck scratch, cuddle, or treat.

 Treat them like family members and keep interacting with them.
 These are very smart breeds who can even sense your emotions.

 8. More to care for and love for

 Simple as it sounds – keep your dog happy and healthy, but it takes lots of effort and planning.
 You can plan swimming activities and water sports for your dog.
 Labradors are natural swimmers and love being in the water.